-As UCEM Information Governance Manager I regularly attend the Copyright Licensing Agency (CLA) Copyright & Information Technologies in Education (CITE) Forum.
+As UCEM Information Governance Manager I regularly attend the Copyright Licensing Agency (CLA) CITE Forum.

 The CITE Forum is a place to discuss the CLA's technology and licence offerings (such as the Digital Content Store) but also an opportunity for Higher Education Institute's to network, share and disseminate relevant copyright information.
 The Forum meets twice a year and publishes a biannual magazine for the CITE community containing the latest developments.